Chasa bon-puri: Alternative version

-Meanwhile, the immortals had vanished.
-Gangnim discovered that a fierce man with vivid clothes who was holding a red paper in his hands was coming this way.
+The immortals vanished and Gangnim saw a fierce man with vivid clothes, holding a red paper in his hands was coming towards him.
 He was Haewonmaek, the original reaper of souls.

 When Haewonmaek sighted the siru-tteok, he voraciously devoured it.
 He then saw Gangnim, and said; "I am in debt to you.
 What do you want?"
 Gangnim answered that he wished to know the trail to the Underworld.
 Haewonmaek showed Gangnim the trail that Yeomra used.

 Gangnim followed the trail until he reached a vast river.
 It was the Henggi river, which formed the border of the Underworld.
-Many of the dead, who could not pay the ferryman, strolled around aimlessly around the river. (these are called Gaekgwi, meaning Wondering Ghosts) Gangnim gave up his last siru-tteok to pay the ferryman to take him and all the Gaekgwi across the Henggi river.
+Many of the dead, who could not pay the ferryman, strolled around aimlessly around the river. (these are called Gaekgwi, meaning Wandering Ghosts) Gangnim gave up his last siru-tteok to pay the ferryman to take him and all the Gaekgwi across the Henggi river.

-Gangnim had finally reached the Underworld, but did not know where Yeomra was.
+Gangnim searched for Yeomra in the Underworld.
 He finally fell asleep until he was awakened by a booming noise; the march of Yeomra and his soldiers to the Siwang Maji ritual, held in the realm of the mortals.
 Gangnim slew the soldiers of Yeomra, and destroyed Yeomra's chariot.
 The frightened Yeomra asked Gangnim if he would go to the Siwang Maji ritual with him.
 Gangnim accepted.

-Amidst the Siwang Maji ritual, Yeomra had escaped.
-Gangnim turned into a falcon and surveyed the region, only to find an owl on a wooden ritualistic pole.
-Gangnim, as a falcon, voraciously attacked the owl.
-The owl turned into Yeomra, who promised he would go to Gimchi on afternoon.
+Amidst the Siwang Maji ritual, Yeomra escapes.
+Gangnim turns into a falcon and sees an owl on a sotdae.
+Gangnim attacks the owl who turns back into Yeomra, and promises he would go to Gimchi that afternoon.
 He then grabbed Gangnim's throat and threw him back to Gimchi.
 Gangnim's throat bulged because of Yeomra, which is why men have Adam's apples.